 Co-Presenter, “Practice Development: Two Lawyers, Two Hours: What you need to know to protect your clinical practice”, Northeastern Society for Group Psychotherapy, April 2015

 Author, “Consequences of a CE Shortage”, NASW FOCUS, January 2015

 Author, “Location, Location, Location”, NASW FOCUS, September 2014

 Contributing author of a chapter titled "Wage and Hour Laws: A State-by-State Survey," BNA 2005 - 2009 Supplements

-Nancy was recently selected as a “Top Female Attorney in Massachusetts 2016” by Super Lawyers.
+Nancy was named Massachusetts Super Lawyer in 2017.
+She was recently selected as a “Top Female Attorney in Massachusetts 2016” by Super Lawyers.
 She was recognized as a 2015 “Top Woman of Law” by Massachusetts Lawyers Weekly.
 She was also named Massachusetts Super Lawyer - Rising Star every year from 2009 – 2015.